 In this guide, GrowthJockey explores the most impactful VC firms in India that continue to fuel innovation and growth for emerging startups.

-A Venture Capital (VC) Fund is a kind of investment fund where funds pooled from investors; known as limited partners or LPs are invested into early-stage, high-growth businesses with possible large returns.
-To understand the impact of the firms profiled in this report, one must first grasp the intricate machinery of a Venture Capital Fund.
 At its core, a VC fund is a financial intermediary that aggregates risk capital from long-term investors to deploy into high-potential, early-stage private companies.
 Unlike bank debt, which requires collateral and immediate repayment, venture capital is equity-based financing.
 It trades immediate capital for a stake in future ownership, betting on the "power law" distribution where a single outsized success (a "fund returner") compensates for multiple failures.

 Simply said, venture capitalists who manage a money pool invest in firms they think will become the next great thing like Flipkart, Zomato, or Paytm in their early days.